-This chapter is probably at least somewhat related to Section F8(vii) from the 2017 CICM Primary Syllabus, which expects the exam candidates to be able to "describe physiology and consequences of abnormal haemoglobin".
+This chapter is probably at least somewhat related to Section F8(ii) from the 2023 CICM Primary Syllabus, which expects the exam candidates to be able to "explain the oxyhaemoglobin dissociation curve and factors that may alter it".
 The principles underlying the detection of methaemoglobin are discussed elsewhere, as are the properties of methaemoglobin.
 This chapter focuses on the reasons as to why one might have ended up with oxidized haem iron, and how to get out of such a situation.

 As with all such "why is there too much of substance x" questions, the answer is usually either excessive synthesis, or ineffective clearance.
 Both mechanisms need to be explored.